EnZaNin/visualization/README.md

 ./main.sh provider clear all    -delete all files and download again new files

-.main.sh provider reset   - clear all + provider build + provider up
+./main.sh provider reset   - clear all + provider build + provider up